 Stomach ulcers are sores in the lining of the stomach.
-These sores occur when the acid that normally aids in the digestion of the food attacks the tissue.
+These sores occur when the acid that generally aids in the digestion of the food attacks the tissue.
 The most common cause is a bacterial infection involving Helicobacter pylori, but long-term use of nonprescription or prescription pain medication can also result in this condition.
 Know the stomach ulcer facts to avoid them!

 Symptoms of Stomach Ulcers